ShangtongZhang/DeepRL/README.md

 * Continuous A3C
 * Distributed Deep Deterministic Policy Gradient (Distributed DDPG, aka D3PG)
 * Parallelized Proximal Policy Optimization (P3O, similar to DPPO)

+Support for Pytorch v0.3.x can be found in [v0.2](https://github.com/ShangtongZhang/DeepRL/releases/tag/v0.2)

 # Curves
 > Curves for CartPole are trivial so I didn't place it here.
 And there isn't any fixed random seed.
 The curves are generated in the same manner as OpenAI baselines (one run and smoothed by recent 100 episodes)